Auckland Regional Public Health Service

 Cholera is an easily treatable disease.
 Most people can be made better by being given fluids to replace the fluids they have lost.
 People who are very dehydrated may need to be given fluids intravenously, which means the fluid goes directly into a vein.

-People who have had cholera and handle food or care for other people should stay away from work until they have been cleared to go back by the Auckland Regional Public Health Service.
+People who have had cholera and handle food or care for other people should stay away from work until they have been cleared to go back by a public health professional.

 Cholera is a notifiable disease.
 This means that health professionals or laboratories will inform us when someone has it.
 This allows us to monitor the number of people who have the disease, and give health professionals advice on how to reduce its spread.

-People with cholera who work in jobs where it could be easily spread, such as working with food, or in childcare or health care, will be contacted by us so we can talk to them about how to stop others from getting sick.
+People with cholera who work in jobs where it could be easily spread, such as working with food, or in childcare or health care, will be contacted by us so we can provide advice on how to stop others from getting sick.